benson-git/ibole-microservice-example/README.md

 # ibole-microservice-example
-An example of applying ibole-microservice library
+An example of applying ibole-microservice library.

 - Service Provider